{{ summaryHeading }}

 Worked Examples:

-Small short-coated bath
+Small smooth-coated bath

 Large double-coated deshed

-Mobile appointment
+Mobile appointment outside the included radius

 FAQ:

-Can I send the customer quote directly?
+Can the customer quote be sent directly?

-Should matting always be an add-on?
+Should matting always be charged as an add-on?

 What does the margin guard do?